 So that each party can meaningfully respond to the evidence prior to conclusion of the investigation, both parties are provided an equal opportunity to review the following: any evidence obtained as part of the investigation that is directly related to the allegations raised in a formal complaint; the evidence upon which the university does not intent to rely in reaching a determination regarding responsibility; and inculpatory or exculpatory evidence whether obtained from a party or other source.
 The parties will have ten (10) calendar days to review the evidence and submit a written response, which the investigator will consider prior to completion of the Investigative Report.
 Following the opportunity for the parties to review the evidence and respond in writing, the Administrative Investigator will create an Investigative Report that fairly summarizes relevant evidence, the Administrative Investigator's findings of fact based on the preponderance of the evidence standard and the Administrative Investigator's analysis of allegations, defenses, and evidence presented in order to make the factual findings.
 Prior to the live hearing, the administrative investigator will send each party and the party's advisor, if any, the Investigative Report in an electronic format or a hard copy, for their review and written response.
-The parties can submit a written response to the Administrative Investigator to the Decision Maker promptly upon receipt of the written responses or upon the response deadline.
+The parties can submit a written response to the Administrative Investigator.
+The Investigative Report and written responses, if submitted, will be forwarded by the Administrative Investigator to the Decision Maker promptly upon receipt of the written responses or upon the response deadline.